 Replacement and Maintenance

 It doesn’t require frequent replacement of the filters.
-Since the Black Berkey is re-cleanable, it can last for a longer period.
+Since the Black Berkey is re-cleanable, it can last longer.
 The suggested replacement schedules are shown below:

 A pair of Black Berkey: 6000 Gallons